qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 By default, the style applied to a loaded layer is named ``default``.
-Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectstring| :menuselection:`Style` combobox and choose:
+Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectString| :menuselection:`Style` combobox and choose:

 * **Rename Current**: The active style gets renamed and updated with the current options
 * **Add**: A new style is created using the current options.